titusnangitech/LAMP-web-stack-implementation-project/README.md

 - **Install Apache using Ubuntu’s package manager ‘apt’**

 ```
-#first update a list of packages in package manager
+#first update a list of packages in the apt package manager
 sudo apt update
  ```